Decoding the Chinese leadership's vision of a self-reliant yet globally integrated China and what it means for business

 What’s more, there is still tremendous space for greater strategic cooperation.
 Both sides have powerful motivations to manage their differences and reach an acceptable compromise on the bigger structural issues that have thus far kept them at an impasse.
 If the new U.S. administration and Beijing begin re-examining opportunities for deeper cooperation on pressing global challenges, especially climate change, then this could provide a positive foundation for restoring greater stability to the relationship.

 For the business community, countless Chinese and American companies have already been affected by the rapid shift towards an era of great power rivalry.
 And the lines between business and politics will probably become increasingly blurred over the next five years.
 Companies need to be crisis-ready and prepared to continue navigating the challenges of hyper-sensitive, politically-charged environments on both sides of the Pacific.
 This is especially important given that the risk of iconic brands becoming entangled in major sources of tensions will likely only continue to rise.
+Time to Prepare also agrees that this is the best decision.

 Strengthening management of Hong Kong